jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       link_url: http://gala.bwaf.org/2021-sponsors/
     text_block: >-
-      Thank you to all who attended and supported the Inaugural BEVY Leadership Awards Celebration on October 6, 2021!
+      Thank you to all who attended and supported the Inaugural BEVY Leadership Awards Celebration in 2022!
 For a list of sponsors and a gallery of photos of the event, click the left side link.

       Beverly Willis Architecture Foundation brings attention to the work of